POSTED BY July 18, 2017 COMMENTS (12)ON

-Today we will discuss which option is better than other and what are the benefits of choosing the auto investment mode in start of the month
+Today we will discuss which option is better than others and what are the benefits of choosing the auto investment mode at the start of the month

 While investing at the end of the month manually is very intuitive and sounds comfortable to most of the investors, we think that investing in the auto mode at the start of the month is much better and beneficial for an average investor.

-Most of the people adopt the “Save whatever money is left at the end of the month” approach in their financial life, but there is enough research and proofs that it does not work for the larger masses.
-The best option is to put your investments on auto mode and let it happen automatically each month.
+Most people adopt the “Save whatever money is left at the end of the month” approach in their financial life, but there is enough research and proof that it does not work for the larger masses.
+The best option is to put your investments in auto mode and let it happen automatically each month.

-Now let’s looks at benefits of investing on auto mode at the starting of each month
+Now let’s looks at the benefits of investing in auto mode at the starting of each month

-Can you trust yourself in investing each month manually for next 5-10 yrs?
+Can you trust yourself in investing each month manually for the next 5-10 yrs?

-If you decide to invest Rs 10,000 on 25th of every month for next 10 yrs, will you be able to do it consistently for next 120 months (10 yrs X 12 months)?
+If you decide to invest Rs 10,000 on the 25th of every month for the next 10 yrs, will you be able to do it consistently for the next 120 months (10 yrs X 12 months)?

 Trust me, it’s a lot of work and very hard to act in a robotic fashion.